gianfa/deep_learning_resources/README.md

 * [Python Tips](https://book.pythontips.com/en/latest/index.html)

 ### Python
-* [Python books](https://pythonbooks.org/), web site with links to free Phython books.
+* [Python books](https://pythonbooks.org/), web site with links to free Python books.

 ## Hubs
 Here are some places where you can find interesting collections about a lot of useful stuff